-During Lent, I read a reflection by the writer and retreat leader, Brian Draper where he wrote: “The Hebrew word used to describe God’s compassion – raham – also means ‘womb’.” — What a thought!
-It caught my imagination and tugged at my heart.
+During Lent, I engaged in an online retreat lead by the writer Brian Draper.
+As part of that time, this reflection entered my email inbox one morning: “The Hebrew word used to describe God’s compassion – raham – also means ‘womb’.” — This short phrase caught my imagination and tugged at my heart.
 I spent the next half an hour dwelling on that interplay of words, as I drew this image.
 I was reminded of the way my wife had suffered with the pregnancies of our two children — resulting in her being hospitalised during both those times.
 I also considered how God’s compassion for us, is a nurturing mother-like compassion.
 And then this thought began to form as we headed toward Holy Week:

 This drawing and its process is a meditation on compassion.
 As I returned to the image at the end of Lent I responded with these words: